Inserting one edge into a simple drawing is hard: Inserting one edge into a pseudocircular drawing is still hard

 \begin{observation} Let $\square_1$ and $\square_2$ be two axis-aligned rectangles whose vertices lie in general position (no three are collinear).
 If the leftmost and rightmost points of the projection of $\square_1 \cup \square_2$ into the horizontal (or vertical) axis correspond to different rectangles, then $\square_1$ and $\square_2$ cross in at most two points. \end{observation}

+We will show that all pseudocircles in $ D^\circ $ except the green ones can be deformed to axis-aligned rectangles while maintaining their intersections with other pseudocircles.
+We refer to Figure~\ref{fig:pseudocircular}.

-By construction, the purple, red and orange pseudocircles extending the edges in the group of red and orange ones that contains $ r_1 $ and $r_2$ can be drawn as axis-aligned rectangles.
-Moreover, a black pseudocircle $\Phi$ extending a black edge $e$ can be drawn as an axis-aligned rectangle such that $\Phi$ only crosses pseudocircles extending edges that cross $e$.
+By construction, the red and orange pseudocircles extending the edges in the group of red and orange ones that contains $ r_1 $ and $r_2$ can be drawn directly as axis-aligned rectangles.
+See the the red and orange pseudocircles on the right side of Figure~\ref{fig:pseudocircular}.
+We deform (the bottom part of) the other orange and red pseudocircles such that the resulting pseudocircles are axis-aligned rectangles.
+This can easily be done by also deforming part of the subdrawing $ \snail'$ of~$ D^\circ $.

+The purple pseudocircles can be drawn directly as axis-aligned rectangles.
+A black pseudocircle $\Phi$ extending a black edge $e$ can trivially be drawn as an axis-aligned rectangle such that $\Phi$ only crosses pseudocircles extending edges that cross $e$.

 We now deform the blue pseudocircles.
 The blue extensions as described above can be drawn such that the resulting blue pseudocircles are axis-aligned polygons with one reflex corner (between $\ell_1$ and $r_1$).
-For a blue pseudocircle $\Phi$ drawn in this way, let the \emph{corner point} be the reflex vertex of the polygon and let the horizontal and vertical sides incident with it be the \emph{horizontal corner-arc} and the \emph{vertical corner-arc} of $\Phi$, respectively.
+For a blue pseudocircle~$\Phi$ drawn in this way, let the \emph{corner point} be the reflex vertex of the polygon and let the horizontal and vertical sides incident with it be the \emph{horizontal corner-arc} and the \emph{vertical corner-arc} of $\Phi$, respectively.
 To make a blue pseudocircle an axis-aligned rectangle, we deform it by moving its corner point; see \figurename~\ref{fig:bpcases}.
 Obviously, this does not change the crossings with any green, black, red, or orange pseudocircle.
 Furthermore, it does not change the crossings with other blue pseudocircles as no new crossings are introduced and the crossings along the horizontal corner-arc are preserved.
 Finally, in the same way, this deformation preserves the crossings between the blue pseudocircle and purple ones along the vertical corner-arc.
-As a result, the blue pseudocircles can be redrawn as axis-aligned rectangles such that the result is an isomorphic arrangement of pseudocircles.

-We also deform (the bottom part of) the pseudocircles extending the edges in the group of red and orange ones that contains $ \ell_1 $ and $ \ell_2 $ such that the resulting pseudocircles are axis-aligned rectangles.
-This can easily be done by also deforming part of the subdrawing $ \snail'$ of~$ D^\circ $.